CaliforniaHerps.com

 Sierran Treefrog Sierran Treefrog Sierran Treefrog Sierran Treefrog

 After undergoing metamorphosis from a tadpole to the adult form, juveniles usually hang around the edge of their birth pond or creek.
 Often you can see hundreds of them hopping around.
-These tiny Contra Costa juveniles are only about half an inch in length.
+These tiny Contra Costa juveniles are only approximately half an inch in length (12.7 mm).
 Recently transformed juvenile,

 San Mateo County